0

 Additionally, sitting for too long can reduce the space in the spine, which can cause the discs to become compressed.
 This can lead to back pain and stiffness.

-Finding a comfortable and stable sitting position is essential in maintaining a healthy lumbar spine, easing the incidence of lower back pain.
+Finding a comfortable and stable sitting position is essential for maintaining a healthy lumbar spine and easing the incidence of lower back pain.

-Sitting for extended periods can directly impact our ability to support a healthy sitting posture, especially how our lower back adjusts and rests with prolonged sitting.
+Sitting for extended periods can directly impact our ability to support a healthy sitting posture, especially how our lower back adjusts and rests when we sit for prolonged periods.

 Sitting considerations: